Janak Singh: Honours

 Singh had won a Military Cross with a unit of the Frontier Force Rifles during World War II in action in Italy.
-He ultimately retired as a Lt.
-General in the Indian Army.
-The other two sons also served in the Indian Army, one in the 5 Gorkha Rifles, Brigadier Devendra Singh Katoch, AVSM, and the youngest, Lt.
+On 16 April 1920, Singh, then a colonel in the State Forces, was awarded the Order of British India.
+He ultimately retired as a Lieutenant General in the Indian Army.
+His other two sons also served in the Indian Army, one in the 5 Gorkha Rifles, Brigadier Devendra Singh Katoch, AVSM, and the youngest, Lt.
 Colonel Rajendra Singh Katoch, followed his father into the J&K State forces, where he was commissioned into the J&K Bodyguard Cavalry.